CBL2C/Notes/02_CSS/04_Bootstrap.md

 <img src="../images/AlertsBootstrap.PNG"><br>

-Alerts can also provide links that are styled to match the alerts themselves
+Alerts can also provide links that are styled to match the alerts themselves:
 ```html
 <div class="alert alert-primary" role="alert">
   This is a primary alert with <a href="#" class="alert-link">an example link</a>.
 Give it a click if you like.